 If you’re looking to learn data analytics or build on your existing skills, Noble Desktop provides both full-time and part-time training options for learners at all levels.
 You can search for in-person data analytics classes nearby to find the learning match that’s best for you.
 In the following paragraphs, several popular course options for aspiring data professionals will be explored, as well as the requirements for each program.

-If you’re ready to fully immerse in your data analytics training, Noble Desktop’s Data Analytics Certificate is an excellent choice.
+If you’re ready to fully immerse yourself in your data analytics training, Noble Desktop’s Data Analytics Certificate is an excellent choice.
 This hands-on class provides training in a range of data analytics software and tools.
-During this intensive certificate, students become familiar with how to analyze and visualize data in Excel and use Python scientific libraries.
-Participants work with SQL to retrieve data from relational databases and explore how Tableau is used to visualize data findings.
+In this intensive certificate program, students become familiar with analyzing and visualizing data in Excel and using Python scientific libraries.
+Participants use SQL to retrieve data from relational databases and explore how Tableau is used to visualize data findings.
 All participants receive eight 1-on-1 mentoring sessions as part of tuition, which can be used for professional development or to revisit complex course material.
 Both part-time and full-time study options are available.

-Those who are interested in a shorter class that teaches Python data skills can opt instead for Noble’s Python for Data Science Bootcamp.
+Those interested in a shorter class that teaches Python data skills can instead opt for Noble’s Python for Data Science Bootcamp.
 Participants use Python to create programs, visualize data, and create machine-learning models with statistics.
-Instruction is provided on core Python concepts, such as how to write statements and expressions, understand different data types, create variables, and use lists.
+Instruction is provided on core Python concepts such as how to write statements and expressions, understand different data types, create variables, and use lists.
 During the second part of this bootcamp, topics like dictionaries, control flow tools, loops, and conditional statements are taught.
 Part three of the coursework covers how to use NumPy and Pandas to clean data and work with Matplotlib, Pandas, and NumPy to transform data findings into advanced visualizations like bar charts and histograms.
-A supplementary 1-on-1 mentoring session is provided for all students.
+All students receive a supplementary 1-on-1 mentoring session.

-All Noble classes are available live online and in person in New York City.
+All Noble classes are available live online and in-person in New York City.
 Tuition includes a free course retake for a full year.
-Zero-percent financing options are available for those who qualify.
+Zero-percent financing options are available to qualifying students.